LifeLongThinker/Publications/005 Visitor Pattern Exemplified in TypeScript/Index.md

 ## Real-World Problem: Jupyter-Like Notebooks
 Imagine writing a notebook app for your fellow developers.
-These notebooks are hierarchical in nature: A notebooks contain pages, a page contains cells.
+These notebooks are hierarchical in nature: A notebook contains pages, a page contains cells.
 A cell is generally any kind of specific content that can be displayed and interacted with on a page, e.g. text, source code, images.

 If these features sound familiar, you are absolutely right: We are talking about [Jupyter-style notebooks](https://jupyter.org) here.